evertqin/RogerBlog/post/post18/post18.md

 Tag: Technology
      AngularJS
      Javascript

+Other Random notes about angularjs, I will add more to this.

 1. Customize directives

     Let's continue the html from yesterday by adding a new controller.
+In this controller, I tried to use directives.

     ~~~~{.html}
 <html ng-app="firstDiv">